Skip to main content

 8.2.
 The case will be considered by the Examination and Records Officer or their nominee or the Head of the Relevant College or their nominee.
 The student will be invited by the Examination and Records Officer or their nominee to a meeting to discuss the matter.
 A student may bring another person to this meeting to provide support but not to advocate or to make representation on that student’s behalf.

 8.3.
-If the student cannot attend the meeting or does not engage with the process, a determination will be made based on the written material (Report and related documents, examination records, outcome of previous alleged academic misconduct (if any), Personal Statement).
+If the student cannot attend the meeting or does not engage with the process, a determination will be made based on the written material (Report and related documents, examination records, outcome of previous alleged academic misconduct (if any), Personal Statement (if provided).

 or

-8.7.1.
-Where referred to the Deputy President and Registrar (DPR) or Nominee and the Chairperson of the Student Discipline Committee or Nominee will meet and consider relevant information.
-The student may be invited to present an explanation in writing (Supplemental Personal Statement) or in person at the sole discretion of the DPR or Nominee and the Chairperson of the Student Discipline Committee or nominee.
+8.7.1 Where referred to the Deputy President and Registrar (DPR) or Nominee and the Chairperson of the Student Discipline Committee or Nominee, they will convene a meeting to consider the relevant information.
+The student will be invited to submit an explanation in writing (Supplemental Personal Statement) for consideration or to attend such a meeting in person to make a verbal presentation setting out their position/response at the sole discretion of the DPR or Nominee and the Chairperson of the Student Discipline Committee or nominee.
 Should a meeting take place, the student may bring another person to this meeting to provide support but not to advocate or to make representation on that student’s behalf.
+If a student does not respond within 10 working days to the request for a Supplemental Personal Statement or a request to attend the meeting then the determination will be arrived at without the student’s involvement, based on the available evidence/information.

 9. Conflicts of Interest